-The first method sought to identify genes both sensitive to multiple levels of Groucho dosage and the closest feature to a significant Groucho binding region.
+The first method sought to identify genes both sensitive to multiple levels of Groucho dosage and bound by Gro internally or in adjacent intergenic space.
 Both sources of data are noisy by nature, as secondary effects could account for the dosage response and Groucho can regulate genes from regulatory regions many kilobases away.
 First, we focused on genes that exhibit a response of an opposite sign in the loss-of-function and one or both Gro overexpression lines (i.e. up-regulated under conditions of lowered Gro dosage and down-regulated under increased dosage, or vice-versa).
 This results in a significant restriction of the effected gene list at each timepoint (Fig. 2-22).
 Secondly, we narrowed this list to only those genes associated with adjacent or overlapping Groucho binding, as determined by ChIP-seq.
-The resulting gene list is significantly reduced, consisting of 248 genes, of which 151 are common between the two full-length Gro overexpression lines when compared to the loss-of-function line (Fig 2-23 & Supplemental Table 1).
+The resulting gene list is significantly reduced, consisting of 248 genes, of which 151 are identified by comparisons of both full-length Gro overexpression lines to the loss-of-function line (Fig 2-23 & Supplemental Table 1).

 The requirement that genes exhibit differential expression under multiple Groucho dosages may be an overly stringent criterion, as it would only capture the set of genes expressed at nominal levels in wild-type embryos and therefore capable of being both up- and down-regulated.
 Therefore, we utilized an additional method to explore the relationship of Groucho occupancy and regulation.
 This method involves the use of a scoring algorithm to quantify the predictive power of Groucho binding on changes in expression.
-A similar procedure has been successfully utilized to predict the targets of CBP, a coactivator that cooperates with Dorsal to activate gene expression in the early embryo, incorporating CBP ChIP-seq data and a measurement of a mutant CBP transcriptome {Holmqvist, 2012 #3115}.
+A similar procedure has been successfully utilized to predict the targets of CBP, a coactivator that cooperates with Dorsal to activate gene expression in the early embryo, by incorporating CBP ChIP-seq data and a measurement of a mutant CBP transcriptome {Holmqvist, 2012 #3115}.
 Similar methodologies have been utilized to integrate transcription factor binding and expression data in other contexts {Wang, 2013 #2256}.
 We modified this method to allow for greater contribution of more distant binding to a gene’s score.
 On a per-gene basis, a “Groucho occupancy score” was calculated taking into account the number, size, and positioning of any Groucho peaks.
 Operating under a progressively relaxing score cutoff, the number of genes captured with scores above said cutoff that are up- or down-regulated upon Groucho level perturbation were counted (Fig. 2-24).
 The inflection point of the resulting response curves can than be used as an empirically-derived threshold for classifying Groucho target genes.

 We find that the changes in gene expression resulting from Groucho overexpression are significantly more predictive of regulation than changes resulting from loss of Groucho activity (Fig. 2-24B/C).
 Very few up-regulated genes are captured by the response curve in overexpressing lines, especially at early timepoints.
 In groMB36 embryos, a slight enrichment of derepressed genes is evident during the first two time spans with clear inflection points (Fig. 2-24A).